alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ## You can make your own scrapbook, too

+I have spent a lot of time and effort on this project, and I had fun doing it -- but you can build something similar with a fraction of the effort.

-If there’s something online you don’t want to lose, save your own copy.
+If there's something online you don’t want to lose, save your own copy.
 Start with whatever's easiest -- a screenshot, a text file, a printout.
-It doesn’t have to be perfect; it just has to exist somewhere you control.
+It doesn't have to be perfect; it just has to exist somewhere you control.

 Your archive won't look like mine, and that's okay.
 Build something that fits the way *you* remember: a folder, a notebook, a journal, anything that helps you keep the moments that matter.